 - What forms of payment do you accept?
 When are our payments due?

 We accept credit cards, cash, purchase orders, school checks, and personal checks.
-Your non-refundable deposit of $50.00 is due ten days after you book your visit.
-The final balance is due thirty days before your field trip date.
+Your non-refundable deposit of $50.00 ($100 for overnight programs) is due ten days after you book your visit.
+The final balance is due 30 days (60 days if you have an overnight program) before your field trip date.
 See more registration details and policies.

 - Are scholarships available for school programs?